7 MIN READ

 |Market Penetration||Product Development|

-With this approach, you're trying to sell more of the same things to the same people.
+With this approach, you're trying to sell more of the same things to the same market.
 Here you might:

-Here, you're selling more things to the same people.
-Here you might:
+Here, you're selling different products to the same people, so you might:

 Some marketers use a nine-box grid for a more sophisticated analysis.
-This adds "modified" products between existing and new ones (for example, a different flavor of your existing pasta sauce rather than launching a soup), and "expanded" markets between existing and new ones (for example, opening another store in a nearby town, rather than going into online sales).
+This puts "modified" products between existing and new ones (for example, a different flavor of your existing pasta sauce rather than launching a soup), and "expanded" markets between existing and new ones (for example, opening another store in a nearby town, rather than expanding internationally).

 This is useful as it shows the difference between product extension and true product development, and also between market expansion and venturing into genuinely new markets (see figure 2, below).

 However, be careful of the three "options" in orange, as they involve trying to do two things at once without the one benefit of a true diversification strategy: completely escaping a downturn in a single-product market.

 H. Igor Ansoff developed the Ansoff Matrix in 1957.
 It offers you a simple and useful way to think about growth.